Innovative Approaches to Literacy Program

 In addition, to be considered for an award under this competition, an applicant must coordinate with school libraries in developing project proposals.

-A national not-for-profit organization that applies for an IAL grant, either as a single entity applicant or as part of a consortium, is required to submit documentation of its nonprofit 501(c)(3) status with the grant application.
+A national not-for-profit organization that applies for an IAL grant is required to submit documentation of its nonprofit 501(c)(3) status with the grant application.

 To determine the eligibility of an LEA, we use the U.S. Census Bureau’s Small Area Income and Poverty Estimates (SAIPE) for school districts for the most recent income year.
 A list of LEAs by State with family poverty rates (based on the SAIPE data) is posted below.

 Some LEAs such as some charter school LEAs, State-administered schools, and regional education service agencies are not included in the SAIPE data for school districts.
-In such cases, LEA eligibility is based on a determination by the State educational agency (SEA), consistent with the manner in which the SEA determines the LEA’s eligibility for the Title I allocations, that 25 percent of the students aged 5-17 in the LEA are from families with incomes below the poverty line.
+In such cases, LEA eligibility is based on a determination by the State educational agency (SEA), consistent with the manner in which the SEA determines the LEA’s eligibility for the Title I allocations, that 20 percent of the students aged 5-17 in the LEA are from families with incomes below the poverty line.
 Applicants must submit documentation from the State certifying official verifying that the SEA has determined this eligibility requirement is met for each LEA not listed in the SAIPE data.
-The IAL eligibility form is available in the IAL instructions package and below.

 Small Area Income and Poverty Estimates